healthyplatforms/cakephp-restkit/README.md

 ### Default Exceptions

-RestKit uses the RestKitExceptionRenderer to repond to REST errors with rich error information and corresponding HTTP Status Codes.
+RestKit uses the RestKitExceptionRenderer to respond with REST errors containing rich error information and corresponding HTTP Status Codes.

+Please note that behavior in non-debug-mode is different than that of Cake (returning only the 404 and 500 errors).
+In non-debug-mode the error response will:
+* contain the actual HTTP Status Code
+* contain the actual HTTP Status Code description
-In debug-mode all information messages will appear in the response.
-When not in debug-mode all error messages will be reset to the corresponding HTTP Status Code description to prevent any sensitive information from becoming public.
+* an error message reset to the actual HTTP Status Code description to prevent any sensitive information from becoming public.

 **NotFoundException() example**